legolas140/competitive-data-science-1/README.md

-# competitive-data-science
-How to Win a Data Science Competition: Learn from Top Kagglers
+# How to Win a Data Science Competition: Learn from Top Kagglers